dragones/llmpm/README.md

 ### What about ChatGPT Enterprise or GPTs?

 Many companies are customers of OpenAI’s ChatGPT Enterprise product which offers an encrypted playground for employees to access GPT4 with company data.
-Also, OpenAI recently introduced GPTs facilitate simple prompt template creation with a low code editor.
+Also, OpenAI recently introduced GPT to facilitate simple prompt template creation with a low code editor.

 If you have access through your company, absolutely take advantage.